CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-For Vermont businesses, the average premium range shown in the state data is $41 to $204 per month, while the product data shows a broader average range of $42 to $417 per month depending on limits, deductibles, endorsements, and risk profile.
+For Vermont businesses, monthly cost varies based on limits, deductibles, endorsements, and risk profile.
 The state premium index is 98, which suggests Vermont pricing is close to the national average rather than sharply above it.
 That said, your cyber liability insurance cost in Vermont will still move based on how much sensitive data you store, whether you process payments, your claims history, and the security controls you have in place.

 Vermont’s market also matters.
-With about 200 active insurance companies competing for business, there is room to compare a cyber liability insurance quote in Vermont from multiple carriers, including State Farm, GEICO, Concord Group, and Progressive, though availability and appetite vary by business type.
+With about 200 active insurance companies competing for business, there is room to compare a cyber liability insurance quote in Vermont from multiple carriers, including Concord Group, though availability and appetite vary by business type.
 A small healthcare practice in Burlington may see different pricing than a manufacturer in Rutland or a food service operator in St. Albans because the state’s largest employment sector is healthcare and social assistance, which often carries higher regulatory exposure.
-The product FAQ also notes that businesses with more sensitive data or weaker controls tend to pay more, and that healthcare and financial businesses often see higher costs.
+Businesses with more sensitive data or weaker controls tend to pay more, and healthcare and financial businesses often see higher costs.
 In practical terms, the monthly premium is shaped less by geography alone and more by your Vermont business profile, coverage limits, and the policy terms you choose.

 Industries & Insurance Needs in South Burlington